pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### getAll()
 This method retrieves all the stored component references in the form of a list.
-In our example, it returns a list with a reference to the service object.
+In our example, it returns a list with a reference to the controller object.

 {{< tabsection >}}
   Not available